 Water sources in Queensland

-Best practice water supply planning also takes into account the environmental, social and economic impacts and benefits of water supply sources.
+Best practice water security planning should take into account the environmental, social and economic impacts and benefits of water supply options.

 Conventional water sources

-Dams, barrages and weirs are constructed barriers that hold water to provide a reservoir for water supply or energy production.
-There are approximately 68 large dams and barrages (over 10,000mL) and 261 small surface water storages across Queensland.
+Dams, weirs and barrages are constructed barriers that hold back water to provide a reservoir for water supply.
+There are approximately 67 large surface water storages (over 10,000 megalitres) and 271 small surface water storages across Queensland.

 This infrastructure provides water to a large portion of Queensland's population for drinking, irrigation, industry and business.

-Learn more about our water resources using Queensland Globe.
+Find out more about our water resources using the Queensland Globe spatial tool.

 Alternative water sources